RithvinK/RithvinK.github.io/index.md

 Hello, welcome to my portfolio site!
 I am Rithvin Koneru, a Computer Science major and business minor at the University of Maryland heading into my junior year.

 I am a passionate and driven programmer with a curious nature.
 I enjoy learning new technologies and concepts as well as taking on challenging problems.

-I am currently looking for internships in software engineering/FinTech to apply my interests/knowledge to real-world business problems.
-My interests include the fields of software development, finance/business, and artificial intelligence.

-Outside of career interests, I enjoy playing the piano, watching movies/sports(Go Jets!), working out, and being outdoors.
+More about me and this page can be found in the about section.

+My projects can be viewed under the <a href="/projects">Projects</a> tab.
+For further details, please check out my <a href="">Github profile</a>.